iowafloyd/iowafloyd.github.io/content/about/about.md

 When not doing that, I enjoy coding in my free time.
 Ideally I would find a career that merges both. **Robotics**, anyone?

-Anyway, when I discovered that I could host a blog for free on GitHub, I just had to give it a shot!